codeigniter4/shield/docs/quick_start_guide/using_session_auth.md

 ];
 ```

-> **Note**
+!!! note

-> This redirect happens after the specified action is complete.
+    This redirect happens after the specified action is complete.
 In the case of register or login, it might not happen immediately.
 For example, if you have any Auth Actions specified, they will be redirected when those actions are completed successfully.
 If no Auth Actions are specified, they will be redirected immediately after registration or login.

 ### Configure Remember-me Functionality